 A. Failure to file within stat/lims bars further action regardless of gravity of claim

 B. Stat/lims vary from state to state; Fed.
 Stat/lims is 2 years

 2. Complaint is general statement of claim: Declaration of War!

 B. Money Damages sought or

-C. Equitable remedies sought, E.G., specific pref. or injunction
+C. Equitable remedies sought, E.G., specific perf. or injunction